2009 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2009-S DCAM Half Dollar Value

-The 2009-S DCAM Kennedy Half Dollar represents the standard copper-nickel proof version produced exclusively at the San Francisco Mint.
-This proof coin features the distinctive “S” mint mark positioned below Kennedy’s neck on the obverse.
+The 2009-S DCAM Kennedy Half Dollar is the standard copper-nickel proof version produced exclusively at the San Francisco Mint.
+The “S” mint mark appears below Kennedy’s neck, and the DCAM designation refers to the coin’s Deep Cameo finish.

 2009-S DCAM Half Dollar Price/Grade Chart